 The third day, Create, is for projects such as art, cooking, and more-complex endeavors, such as creating a model of a ziggurat.

-The fourth day, Demonstrate, gives choices for how students will demonstrate what they have learned.
+The fourth day, Demonstrate, offers choices for students to demonstrate what they have learned.
 All children are to read through the terms and concepts shown at the beginning of the unit, then parents can decide whether to have children copy some or all of them into their history notebook.
-After this, parents can choose from three options: present children with questions that require short answers, ask the child to narrate verbally or in writing what they have learned, or have the child copy or write from dictation a passage in their history notebook.
+After this, parents can choose from three options: present children with questions that require short answers, ask the child to narrate orally or in writing what they have learned, or have the child copy or write from dictation a passage in their history notebook.

 The fifth day, Enrich, is the most flexible since it presents suggestions for websites that can be explored through links found at Pandia Press, supplemental books to read, and videos to watch.